Community outbreak of COVID-19 confirmed on Haida Gwaii - BC Local News

 “Northern Health and the First Nations Health Authority are working with Council of Haida Nation and municipal governments on Haida Gwaii to coordinate community responses and medical supports, which includes providing housing options for self-isolation near communities with higher levels of care.”

-At the time of publication, there were no impacts on acute care services at hospitals on Haida Gwaii.
+At the time of publication, there were no impacts on acute care services at local hospitals.

 A public meeting with a panel from the Old Massett emergency operations centre is being planned for Monday, July 27 at 5 p.m., according to a social media post shared by Tarah Samuels, economic development officer for the Old Massett Village Council.